daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 ---

 There are more than a dozen of Flux implementations at the time of writing.
 Out of them all, I only have experience with [RefluxJS](https://github.com/spoike/refluxjs) and [Alt](http://alt.js.org/) libraries.
-Between those two, personally I prefer Alt for its simplicity, excellent support from *@goatslacker* in Gitter chatroom, extremely easy enable server-side rendering, great documentation and the project is actively maintained.
+Between  two, I personally prefer Alt for its simplicity, great support by [*@goatslacker*](https://github.com/goatslacker), server-side rendering support, great documentation and the project is actively maintained at the time of writing.

 I strongly encourage you to go through the Alt's [Getting Started](http://alt.js.org/guide/) guide.
 It will take no more than 10 minutes to skim through it.

+If you are undecided on the Flux library, consider the following [comment](https://news.ycombinator.com/item?id=9833099) by *glenjamin* on Hacker News, in response to having a hard time figuring out which Flux library to use:

+> The dirty secret is: they're probably all fine.
+It's unlikely that you will choose a flux lib that will be the make or break point of your application.
+Even if a library stops being "maintained", most decent flux incarnations are really small (~100 LoC) - it's unlikely that there's some fatal flaw you'll be stuck with.
+In summary: redux is neat, but don't beat yourself up over choosing the perfect flux lib - just grab one that you like the look of and move on with building your application.

 ## Step 7.
 React Routes (Client-Side)